-This seminar analyzes historical developments with a backward momentum.
+An advances study that analyzes historical developments with a backward momentum.
 Researchers begin with the present realities of peoples and cultures then probe into Christian pasts to expand and enlarge understanding of contemporary Christian experiences in global perspective.

 WCSTU 7654 Christian Theol in the Non-Western Wrld